temporalio/documentation/docs/tctl.md

 ## Using the CLI

-The Temporal CLI can be used directly from the Docker Hub image _temporalio/tctl_ or by building the CLI tool locally.
+The Temporal CLI can be used directly from the [Docker Hub image](https://hub.docker.com/r/temporalio/tctl) or by building the CLI tool locally.

 You can also install it using [Homebrew](https://brew.sh/):